chef/automate/dev-docs/auth.md

 ## Supported Identity Management Systems

-OKTA with SAML and AD with LDAP have anecdotally been reported to be the most common configurations among our users.
+OKTA with SAML and AD with LDAP are the most common configurations among our users.
 We have also had success with the following configurations:

 ### SAML